Xilinx/Alveo-Cards/master/management-specification/doc/sc-firmware-update.rst

 Server BMC is expected to initiate the FW upgrade process by sending I2C commands to the SC FW.
 After the initial handshake with the SC FW, the server BMC will need to communicate with the MSP432 boot loader (BSL) to transfer the FW into MSP Flash and complete the upgrade process.

-***Note*:** Currently, the SC FW upgrades are always force upgrades, there is no version check currently in place.
+**Note:** Currently, the SC FW upgrades are always force upgrades, there is no version check currently in place.
 The old FW file will be overwritten by the new FW.
 Server BMC is expected to check and decide if the SC FW upgrade is needed.

 The following table lists the commands supported/needed for the FW upgrade.

-*Table:* **BMC to BSL Commands**
+**Table: BMC to BSL Commands**

 +------------------+------------------------+------------------------------------------------------------+
 | **Command Code** | **Command Name**       | **Description**                                            |